 The bars in Fort Lauderdale are vast and varied, and there are unique bars for different walks of life practically anywhere you go.
-From Irish-style pubs and beach hide-aways to swank speakeasies and dive bars, the bars in Fort Lauderdale are as multi-cultural, unique, and multi-dimensional as the inhabitants of the city itself – both locals and tourists.
+From Irish-style pubs and beach hide-aways to swank speakeasies and dive bars, the bars in Fort Lauderdale are as multi-cultural, unique, and multi-dimensional as the inhabitants of the city itself - both locals and tourists.
 Fort Lauderdale is a great drinking city - full of unique, stylish bars, numerous pub crawls that connect the best of them, and a fascinatingly fun nightlife.

 So, if you're looking for a couple of great places to have a drink in Fort Lauderdale, meet with a friend, or scope out where the locals like to avoid the herd, here are a few of the best bars in Fort Lauderdale!